woocommerce/woocommerce-blocks/storybook/README.md

 ### Controlled components

-Your component is not managing its own state, and expects it to be passed as a prop, but you want to create a self-contained story.
+Your component is not managing its own state and expects it to be passed as a prop, but you want to create a self-contained story.
 You can then edit your main `Template` function to manage the state, for example through hooks.

 ```tsx
 const Template: Story< MyControlledComponentProps > = ( args ) => {